Docker

 Working with the Containers

-If you need to stop the UserFrosting docker containers, just change to your userfrosting directory and run:
+If you need to stop the UserFrosting Docker containers, change to your UserFrosting directory and run:

 docker-compose stop

-To start containers again, change to your userfrosting directory and run:
+To start the containers again, change to your UserFrosting directory and run:

 docker-compose up -d

-If you need to purge your docker containers (this will not delete any source file or sprinkle, but will empty the database), run:
+If you need to purge your Docker containers (this will not delete any source files or sprinkles, but will empty the database), run:

 docker-compose down --remove-orphans